meltwater/tau/README.md

 }
 ```

-or override any options with the corresponding environment variable:
+Override any option with the corresponding environment variable:

   - `LOG_LEVEL` (optional)